pabloriveracelerity/linkedin-to-slack-connector-js/README.md

 `node bin/postMessage.js` - This is the script that connects slack and linkedin.

+`npm run test` - Run jest tests.

 #### Currently a very much work in progress 😁

+TODO:

+- Create linkedin app
+- get api credentials for linkedin app
+- test the credentials with code in `lib/linkedin`
+- research which data from the profile is needed
+- update code to get that data

+- create integration itself
+- decide if integraiton is going to be a function or an app